22. Simple Neural Network Regression with Keras and JAX#

 The emphasis in Keras is on providing an intuitive API, while the heavy lifting is done by one of several possible backends.

-Currently the backend library options are Tensorflow, PyTorch, and JAX.
+Currently the backend library options are TensorFlow, PyTorch, and JAX.

 In this lecture we will use JAX.